rhysemmerson/rate-all-the-images/README.md

     composer install

-Create .env file and be sure to set APP_URL correctly
+Create .env file and be sure to set APP_URL correctly.
 The app uses a sqlite db by default so no other setup is required

 then run